 Hepatitis C—who’s at risk?

-Approximately 130–150 million people globally have a chronic hepatitis C infection, with 3 to 4 million new infections occurring each year.1
+Approximately 130–150 million people have a chronic hepatitis C virus (HCV) infection globally, with 3–4 million new infections occurring each year.1

-Roche Molecular introduced the first ever test to monitor HCV viral load in a person’s blood in 1993 and remains committed to helping eradicate the virus today.
+Roche introduced the first-ever test to monitor HCV viral load in 1993 and remains committed to helping eradicate the virus today.